johnnyawesome/Drillbit/README.md

 - That's how you know which element is currently selected
 - If you click on this element, you'll remove it

 __**IMPORTANT: These fullscreen overlays often contain 2-3 layers on top of each other.
-Just run drillbit as many times as you need!
+Just run Drillbit as many times as you need!
 It will drill through one layer at the time until they're all gone!**__

 Here's Drillbit in action again!
 The installation is literally done by dragging and dropping DrillBit.URL from the ZIP-File you can [download here](https://github.com/johnnyawesome/Drillbit/archive/master.zip) into your browser's favorite bar: